dotnet/csharplang/proposals/partial-type-inference.md

 ### Nullability

-> Specification: New section
+We add the following section about nullability.

-We can use an examination mark `?` to say that the inferred type argument should be a nullable type (e.g. `F<_?>(...)`).
+* We can use an examination mark `?` to say that the inferred type argument should be a nullable type (e.g. `F<_?>(...)`).

 ## Drawbacks
 [drawbacks]: #drawbacks

 Difference between constructor type inference and method type inference could confuse the programmer.
+However, a generic type doesn't usually have constructors containing parameters which types contain all type parameters of the generic type.
+So original method type inference would be too weak to infer the type arguments of the generic type.

 ## Alternatives
 [alternatives]: #alternatives